e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• They can break as they are fragile when subjected to a powerful impact.
+• They can break when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-• They lose strength at high temperatures.
+• They lose power at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-• They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,
+• They rust in a humid environment.
+For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

 Keep neodymium magnets away from people with pacemakers.

-In the case of neodymium magnets, there is a strong magnetic field.
-As a result, it interferes with the operation of a heart pacemaker.
+Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.

 Neodymium magnets can become demagnetized at high temperatures.